About the Center

 The Miller Center

-The mission of the Miller Center is to assist vulnerable communities, particularly communities of faith, to enhance their safety and their standing in society by improving their relationships with law enforcement, with other government agencies, and with other vulnerable communities.
+The mission of the Miller Center on Policing and Community Resilience is to strengthen the safety, resilience, and standing of vulnerable communities by improving trust-based relationships with law enforcement, government agencies, and other at-risk communities.

 About the Center